What is Branch Retinal Vein Occlusion?

 Why are follow-up visits necessary?

-Months later, some patients may develop an abnormal growth of fragile new blood vessels (neovascularization) on the surface of the retina.
+Months later, some patients may develop an abnormal growth of fragile new blood vessels (neovascularization) on the surface of the retina or the iris.
 These blood vessels generally do not have any associated symptoms unless they should spontaneously rupture and bleed.
-If there is a significant amount of hemorrhage, vision can be quite dramatically reduced.
+If there is a significant amount of bleeding, vision can be quite dramatically reduced.
 Although the blood can resolve spontaneously, it can take weeks or months.
-Regular monitoring after initial diagnosis of BRVO is warranted since neovascularization can be caught and treated with laser to help lower the risk of sight-threatening hemorrhage.
-Vitrectomy surgery to remove vitreous hemorrhage is sometimes needed for persistent or recurrent bleeding.
+Regular monitoring after initial diagnosis of BRVO is warranted since neovascularization can be caught and treated with laser to help lower the risk of sight-threatening bleeding.
+Vitrectomy surgery to remove blood is sometimes needed for persistent or recurrent bleeding.
 Finally, underlying medical conditions such as high blood pressure require treatment in order to lower the risk of another retinal vein occlusion.